We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Minneapolis, Minnesota 2022

-Damareion McKizzie filed a lawsuit against five police officers, as well as the City of Minneapolis for excessive force and civil rights violations after his arrest in March 2021.
-The Minneapolis City Council agreed on a $50,000 settlement in April 2022.
+Damareion McKizzie filed a lawsuit against five police officers and the City of Minneapolis, Minnesota, for excessive force and civil rights violations during his arrest in 2021.

-In March 2021, McKizzie, who was 17 years old at the time, was working out at a gym and went outside after hearing loud noises.
-He was stopped, shoved aggressively, and punched by Officer William Gregory.
-The other officers grabbed McKizzie by his hoodie and pulled on him, and then pinned him to the ground until he was handcuffed.
-Officers then took him to a local detention center and later placed him in an ambulance, with two sets of handcuffs, so he could get to a hospital.
-He was later taken back to the detention center and never charged.
-This incident was recorded by the officers’ body cameras and also by a civilian, and an internal affairs investigation was launched soon after.
+The Minneapolis City Council approved a $50,000 settlement in April 2022.
+In March 2021, McKizzie, who was seventeen years old at the time, was exercising at a gym when he heard loud noises and went outside to investigate.
+As McKizzie tried to cross a street, Officer William Gregory stopped him, shoved him aggressively, and punched him.
+Other officers grabbed McKizzie by his hoodie and pulled him, then pinned him to the ground and handcuffed him.
+Officers took him to a local detention center and later sent him to a hospital in an ambulance, using two sets of handcuffs.
+McKizzie was subsequently taken back to the detention center but was never charged.
+This incident was recorded by both the officers’ body cameras and a civilian, and an internal affairs investigation was launched soon after.

 Compensation